frontenddogma/web-development-glossary/manuscript/p.md

 Preact
 : A JavaScript library described as a lightweight alternative to React, using the same ES6 API. ℹ︎&nbsp;[preactjs.com](https://preactjs.com/)

+Predication
+: An architectural feature that provides an alternative to conditional transfer of control, implemented by machine instructions such as conditional branch, conditional call, conditional return, and branch tables.
+Predication works by executing instructions from both paths of the branch and only permitting those instructions from the taken path to modify architectural state.
+The instructions from the taken path are permitted to modify architectural state because they have been associated (predicated) with a predicate, a Boolean value used by the instruction to control whether the instruction is allowed to modify the architectural state or not.&nbsp;[†](#w-predication)

 Prefetching
 : A technique for speeding up fetch operations by beginning a fetch operation whose result is expected to be needed soon.
 Usually this is before it is known to be needed, so there is a risk of wasting time by prefetching data that will not be used.&nbsp;[†](#w-prefetching)